sylwiavargas/ActiveRecord-VHS-Store/README.md

 - `Client.total_watch_time` - returns an Integer of all movies watched by the all clients combined (assume that a rented movie is a watched movie)

 ### `Vhs`
-- `Vhs.most_used` - prints a list of 3 vhss that have been most rented in the format: "serial number: 1111111 | title: 'movie title'
+- `Vhs.most_used` - prints a list of 3 vhs that have been most rented in the format: "serial number: 1111111 | title: 'movie title'
 - `Vhs.all_genres` - returns a list of all genres available at the store
-- `Vhs.available_now` - returns a list of all vhss currently available at the store
+- `Vhs.available_now` - returns a list of all vhs currently available at the store
 - `Vhs.hot_from_the_press` - accepts arguments used to create a new instance of a `Movie` and a name of a genre; creates the movie, associates it with appropriate genre and creates three instances of a `Vhs` associated with that Movie

 ### `Movie`